Pauked/dcli/!todo.md

-# Doom CLI v0.1
+# DCLI v0.1

 ## TODO
 [ ] Track usage of options to generate a "most used options menu" [ ] Define a quick access menu
 [x] Support for additional arguments
-[ ] Support for running a map editor
+[x] Support for running a map editor
+[ ] Add --mapeditor and --mapeditorlast
+[ ] Add "active" map editor to game settings
 [x] Make the selection of a PWAD optional!
-[/] Open PWAD readme in local text editor
+[x] Open PWAD readme in local text editor
 [x] Add "game settings" menu to be able to config -fastmonster, -nomonsters, etc, switched use for all runs [x] Add game settings automatically to play
 [ ] Have a profile switch of "include game settings?"